shashlik226/csgo_gc/README.md

 - Rest of the core features (trade ups, souvenirs, StatTrak swaps...)
 - Graphical inventory editor
 - A tool to copy your CS2 inventory over

-I'm still looking for the **full** CS:GO Item Schema.
-If you have a relatively recent copy of it and are willing to share it, let me know!
+-
 ## Not planned
 - Matchmaking (can't be implemented without a centralized server)

 ## Installation
 - Download the csgo_legacy from betas on steam
 - Download the latest artifacts for your platform from the [actions page](https://github.com/mikkokko/csgo_gc/actions)
-- Back up your existing launcher executables as they'll be overwritten (i.e. csgo.exe, srcds.exe, csgo_linux64, etc.)
 - Extract the contents of the downloaded archive to your game directory, replace the executables when prompted
+- Download mod for this gc https://github.com/shashlik226/csgo-for-gc and extract to your game directory
-- Launch the game.
+- Launch csgogc.exe with launch param -game csgogc/csgo.
 If you get the annoying VAC message box, launch the game with the -steam argument.
-And add -game csgogc/csgo to launch params

 ## Building
 Requirements: